gem-pasteur/PanACoTA/Examples/README-examples.md

 - `PanGenome-GENO3.All.prt-clust-0.8-mode1-th10_2017-06-28_15-19-12.tsv.lst.bin`: binary file containing Python objects corresponding to the pangenome.
 Used by the program to do calculations faster the next time it needs this information (to generate Core or Persistent genome for example).

 In your `my_results/Proteins` folder, you should have a new file, `GENO3.All.prt`, containing all proteins of the 3 genomes.

+## Core/Persistent Genome step

+The core genome is inferred from the PanGenome.
+So, the only required file is your pangenome, obtained at last step.
+By default, it will generate a CoreGenome.
+Here is the command line to obtain the CoreGenome of our dataset:

+    genomeAPCAT corepers -p Examples/input_files/input_for_corepers.txt

+The provided file (`input_for_corepers.txt`) is the same as the PanGenome you should get from the previous step (`my_results/pangenome/PanGenome-GENO3.All.prt-clust-0.8-model1_<date>.tsv.lst`).

+If you want a Persistent Genome, specify the required options (minimum percentage of genomes in a family to be considered as persistent, allowing or not multi/mixed families...).
+You can see all options available by typing:

+    genomeAPCAT corepers -h